 STUDENTS WITH DISABILITIES: Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.

-UNIVERSITY COUNSELING SERVICES:

-UF Counseling Center

-3190 Radio Rd.
-P.O.
-Box 112662, University of Florida Gainesville, FL 32611-2662 352-392-1575 www.counsel.ufl.edu
+UNIVERSITY COUNSELING SERVICES: UF Counseling Center 3190 Radio Rd.
+Gainesville, FL 32611-2662 352-392-1575 www.counsel.ufl.edu